In this workshop you will learn:

 Screenshot of InfluxDB setup page

-Click continue and then select quick start and you should see:
+Then select quick start and you should see:

 Screenshot of InfluxDB getting started page